awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 **public AMI**<a name="publicAMI"></a>
 An [Amazon Machine Image \(AMI\)](#AmazonMachineImage) that all AWS [account](#account)s have permission to launch\.

-**public data set**<a name="publicdataset"></a>
+**public dataset**<a name="publicdataset"></a>
-A large collection of public information that can be seamlessly integrated into AWS cloud\-based applications\.
-Amazon stores public data sets at no charge to the community and, like all AWS services, users pay only for the compute and storage they use for their own applications\.
-These data sets currently include data from the Human Genome Project, the U\.S\.
+A large collection of public information that can be seamlessly integrated into applications that are based in the AWS Cloud\.
+Amazon stores public datasets at no charge to the community and, like all AWS services, users pay only for the compute and storage they use for their own applications\.
+These datasets currently include data from the Human Genome Project, the U\.S\.
 Census, Wikipedia, and other sources\.
 See also [https://aws\.amazon\.com/publicdatasets](https://aws.amazon.com/publicdatasets/).

 **public IP address**<a name="publicIP"></a>
-A pubic numerical address \(for example, 192\.0\.2\.44\) that networked devices use to communicate with one another using the Internet Protocol \(IP\)\.
+A public numerical address \(for example, 192\.0\.2\.44\) that networked devices use to communicate with one another using the Internet Protocol \(IP\)\.
 [EC2 instance](#ec2instance)s are assigned two IP addresses at launch, which are directly mapped to each other through Network Address Translation \([NAT](#nat)\): a private address \(following RFC 1918\) and a public address\. *Exception:* Instances launched in [Amazon VPC](#AmazonVirtualPrivateCloud) are assigned only a private IP address\.

 **public subnet**<a name="publicSubnet"></a>
 A [subnet](#subnet) whose instances can be reached from the internet\.